Estimated reading time: 5 minutes

 The mortgage process can involve a lot paperwork, loan types, and last-minute changes, so you’ll want a reliable mortgage company.
 To find the best lender for you, prepare a list of interview questions to ask lenders.
 For example, if you’ll want a quick response on a loan approval, ask if they have in-house underwriters.

 Also ask if they offer any programs that can get your costs down, such as mortgage buydowns.
 These can temporarily lower a mortgage’s interest rate for 1-3 years, and some lenders may fund them for you.
-This includes Mr. Cooper’s 1% Mortgage Markdown.
-We’ll knock 1% off your rate for a full year.

-4. Get a Verified Approval
+4. Get a verified approval

 The most time-sensitive item on your checklist when buying a home is making an offer.
 It’s important to be ready to make an offer during or soon after viewing a home.
-One way to show sellers you’re a serious buyer is to include a Verified Approval Letter with your offer.
-These letters are a step above Pre-Approval Letters and include a strong estimate of what a lender says you can afford.
-Mortgage companies only share Verified Approval Letters after checking a homebuyer’s finances, which can give sellers added confidence in a bid.
+One way to show sellers you’re a serious buyer is to include a verified approval letter with your offer.
+These letters are a step above pre-approval Letters and include a strong estimate of what a lender says you can afford.
+Mortgage companies only share verified approval letters after checking a homebuyer’s finances, which can give sellers added confidence in a bid.
 Additionally, in a competitive market, sellers may require your “highest and best offer.”

 5. Hire a real estate agent and inspector who work in the area where you’re buying